pokiebob/APCSFinalProject/README.md

 - Resolved the tower placement issue from 5/31
 - Tower range turns red if it is an illegal placement
 - Used a for loop to automate spawning balloons (resembles a real level more)
 - Fixed a plethora of array out of bounds exception

+6/5: Hasin
+- Implemented a timer class (which will be used to show time elapsed/time left in a given round/wave)
+- Started working on implementing different balloon types (currently red & blue)